W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vii-cause-and-effect/index.md

 ⁴As soon as a state of readiness occurs, there is usually some degree of desire to accomplish, but it is by no means necessarily undivided.
 ⁵The state does not imply more than a potential for a change of mind.
 ⁶Confidence cannot develop fully until mastery has been accomplished.
-⁷We have already attempted to correct the fundamental error that fear can be mastered, and have emphasised that the only real mastery is through love.
+⁷We have already attempted to correct the fundamental error that fear can be mastered, and have emphasized that the only real mastery is through love.
 ⁸Readiness is only the beginning of confidence.
 ⁹You may think this implies that an enormous amount of time is necessary between readiness and mastery, but let me remind you that time and space are under my control.